w1th0ut/botKIRSTAL38/README.md

 # KIRSTAL 38 Bot Discord

 Simple bot discord made by python3 for our extracurricular server discord.
+(Bot made with bahasa Indonesia)

 ## Requirements